GrantGremillion/AzureADTestLab/README.md

 ![image](https://github.com/user-attachments/assets/2b884234-117f-4d17-9269-c62c0b3769ab)

 <p>
-In this walkthrough, we are going to configure the domain controller vm to act as a DNS server for the client VM.
+In this walkthrough, we are going to configure the domain controller VM to act as a DNS server for the client VM.
 To do this, we have to set up a few things now, and then some later on.
 Let's change the domain controller's IP to be static rather than dynamic so that the client server will always be able to reliably find the DNS at it's specified static address.
-To do this, we can click on the domain controller vm from the Virtual Machines window.
+To do this, we can click on the domain controller VM from the Virtual Machines window.
 Then click Networking > Network settings > blue link corresponding to the VMs Network Interface Card (NIC).
 On the next page, click the blue ipconfig and change the Private IP address settings Allocation from Dynamic to Static and click Save.
 </p>
 <br />